-Arranging furniture properly can improve the overall look of your home design by enhancing focal points, architectural features, and creating better traffic flow in your home.
+Arranging furniture properly will improve the overall look of your home design by highlighting focal points and architectural features.

 Your ultimate home staging goal is to sell your home quickly and for more money!

 Applying basic home interior design rules like; formal and informal balance, scale, proportion, line, rhythm, traffic flow, color and patterns, will help you to make better furniture arrangement choices.

 The shape and architecture of your rooms can also guide you in successfully arranging furniture in your home.

 See space planning for decorating tips on working with different room shapes.

 Arranging furniture to suit the needs of each space will make your rooms more functional and guide you in the selection of furniture.
-Furniture not fitting the need should be left out.
+Furniture not fitting that need should be left out.

-For instance, that exercise bike in your master bedroom...it doesn't exactly fit in with the "peaceful retreat" theme that you should be presenting to home buyers!
+For instance, that exercise bike in your master bedroom...it doesn't exactly fit with the "peaceful retreat" theme that you should be presenting to home buyers!